 Mac grinned and stepped aside, motioning her towards the bathroom.
 "Your shower awaits, Madame."

-As she went by, she quickly grabbed his buttock and gave it a playful squeeze.
+She quickly grabbed his buttock and gave it a playful squeeze as she went by.
 Giggling as she went into the bathroom, she called out to Mac.

 "Mac, I spoke to Devon at the Concierge desk.
 He says he got us a 7 p.m. dinner reservation at Maeve's Bar and Boeuf."

-"Sounds good," Mac replied, as he headed for his bedroom.
+"Sounds good," Mac replied as he headed for his bedroom.

 Breakup